vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ---
 ### Overlays

-With overlays, you can darken a room to indicate no one is there, or no lights are on.
+With overlays, you can darken a room to indicate that no one is there or that no lights are on.

 <img src="images_floorplan/entities.png" alt="overlay on" height="150px">
 &nbsp; &nbsp;
 <img src="images_floorplan/entity_icons.png" alt="overlay off" height="150px">

-If you use rooms in your floor plan, and have all 90-degree angles, you can use a single small [black](images/black.png) square image to create the semi-transparent overlay.
+If you use rooms in your floor plan and they all have 90-degree angles, you can use a single small [black](images/black.png) square image to create the semi-transparent overlay.
-With the settings, you can scale it to every size.
-By changing the `style` and `aspect_ratio` values.
+With the right settings, you can scale it to any size by changing the `style` and `aspect_ratio` values.

-In this example, I have a smart plug as entity for the overlay.
+In this example, I use a smart plug as the entity for the overlay.
-When the plug has the state `on` it's full transparent and `off` it's 75% transparent.
+When the plug has the state `on`, it is fully transparent, and when it is `off`, it is 75% transparent.
-Then you still see all the elements but with a dark layer over the room.
+That way, you still see all the elements, but with a dark layer over the room.

-The `tap_action` is here disabled.
+The `tap_action` is disabled here.
-You can also choose to control the switch by clicking on the icon.
+You can also choose to control the switch by clicking the icon.

-Sometimes you need to create a binary helper sensor to indicate when the layer must be active.
-When the lux value is higher than value X.
+Sometimes you need to create a binary helper sensor to indicate when the layer should be active, for example when the lux value is above a certain threshold.
 <details markdown="1">
   <summary><b>> Click here to see an example of a binary helper sensor >></b></summary>